rodzanto/ml-workshop/README.md

 ### index.html
 * Change the <title></title> attribute with your workshop name
-* In the window.$docsify initialization script , modify the name attribute for your workshop name
+* In the window.$docsify initialization script , modify the name attribute for your workshop name, editInGithubUrl and github repo

 ### _coverpage.md